vfsas3/nos-gen-ai-hackathon/submission/README.md

 - Team members
 - Any explanation or extra formatting

-**In addition to submission.txt, you must also include a file named:**
+**In addition to submission.txt, you must also edit a file named:**

 ```yaml
 submission/prompt.txt